codatory/indyhackers.org-planet/README.md

+# WARNING
+[Heroku has announced sudden revocation of their free dynos](https://blog.heroku.com/next-chapter).
+If you're still using this service I recommend exporting the OPML feed and moving to native subscription before Salesforce finishes their rug-yanking.

 # What is this?

 This is a simple RSS Aggregator for the IndyHackers.org community.
 It collects feeds from all over the blogosphere and puts them in one simple to collect place.